unrealwork/axibase-collector/collections.md

 ## Item Lists

 Item List is a collection of strings used to execute repetitive actions as part of the same job configuration.

-Such automation is more efficient than creating a different job configuration for a list of similar elements.
+Such automation provides a way to create re-usable configurations as opposed to creating different job configurations for a list of similar items.

-List elements can be specified by typing text on the form or by reading them from an external source such as file, URL etc.
+List items can be specified by entering items as text, one element per line, on the form or by reading them from an external source such as file or script output.

+Items (lines) starting with hash `#` symbol are treated as comments and are ignored.

 Supported list types: